Julius Mkhwanazi: Links to alleged criminal elements

-Reports by Eyewitness News and other outlets alleged that Mkhwanazi authorised the installation of blue lights on vehicles belonging to Vusimuzi Matlala, an individual alleged to have criminal associations with the Big 5 Cartel.
+Reports by Eyewitness News and other outlets alleged that Mkhwanazi authorised the installation of blue lights on vehicles belonging to Vusimuzi Matlala, an individual alleged to have criminal associations with the Big 5 cartel.

 Forged agreements and abuse of authority

 According to reporting by The Star, officials alleged that Mkhwanazi's department may have made use of forged memorandum of understanding (MOUs) that created unofficial working relationships between the EMPD and companies linked to that of Vusimuzi Matlala.

 Crime scene tampering and theft

-The Madlanga Commission also heard allegations that Mkhwanazi had interfered with crime scenes.
+The Madlanga Commission also heard testimony from Rovos Spies that Mkhwanazi had interfered with crime scenes.
 During the commission hearings, a video was shown of Mkhwanazi and the rogue unit raiding a factory in Meyerton, outside their operation boundaries.
 Mkhwanazi and the rogue EMPD officers stole copper at a workshop in August 2022.
-Jaco Hanekom, a supervisor and whistleblower who exposed the EMPD operation at the said workshop, was later killed in March 2023 after the EMPD officers who were arrested were granted bail.
+Jaco Hanekom a police informant who exposed the EMPD operation at the said workshop, was later killed in March 2023 after the EMPD officers who were arrested were granted bail.
 Testimony also revealed that Mkhwanazi allegedly refused to undergo formal vetting by the State Security Agency, despite a 2022 screening that reportedly identified hundreds of officers with criminal records within the EMPD.
 Another allegation leveled against Mkhwanazi is being an accessory to a murder that happened on 15 April 2022 in the Brakpan area.
-It is alleged that the victim was tortured on the scene and the body was dumped in a dam on Mkhwanazi's instruction.
+It is alleged that the victim, Emmanuel Mbense, was tortured on the scene and the body was dumped in a dam on Mkhwanazi's instruction.
+This testimony was supplied by Marius van der Merwe during Madlanga Commission.
+He was assassinated on 5 December 2025, three weeks after giving evidence.

 EMPD's specialized services unit, under Mkhwanazi's command, is also linked to the theft of a truck and its load in Putfontein, Benoni, and the kidnapping of the driver, in March 2023.

-It is also alleged that Mkhwananzi and his rogue unit were involved in the Precious Stones case, which occurred in the Hillbrow-Kensington area in 2024, where police are accused of stealing precious stones worth R45-million.
+It is also alleged that Mkhwananzi and his rogue unit were involved in the Precious Stones case, which occurred in the Hillbrow-Killarney area in 2023, where police are accused of stealing precious stones worth R45-million.
+The stones were taken from the home of Peter Prinsloo on 11 February 2023, but only few of the stones, worth R40 000, were later recovered.

+On Tuesday, 23 June 2026, a Johannesburg Metropolitan Police Department (JMPD) officer who was involved in a romantic relationship with Mkhwanazi testified under a hidden camera to the Madlanga Commission.
+Given the name Witness K, the officer told the commission how Mkhwanazi and three other officers under his command stole stones from an apartment in Killarney under the guise of a police operation in 2023.